 2.2 By agreeing to our Terms of Engagement, you authorise us to take all measures we believe appropriate to protect your interests, unless you instruct us specifically to the contrary.

 2.3 Our duty of care is to you and not to any other person.
 Before any other person may rely on our advice, we must expressly agree to that in writing.
 In addition, our advice is to you and is not to be disclosed to any other person without our agreement in writing.

-2.4 Kindly be advised that we retain all ownership rights in all intellectual property of any kind created by us for you.
+2.4 We retain all ownership rights in all intellectual property of any kind created by us for you.

 3. CONFIDENTIALITY AND CONFLICTS OF INTEREST

 3.1 We place the highest possible value on client confidentiality.
-We wish to advise that legislative and other legal interventions, in addition to our obligations to court, could necessitate exceptions to this provision.
+Legislative and other legal interventions, in addition to our obligations to court, could necessitate exceptions to this provision.

 3.2 We regularly provide legal services to participants in various industries.
 Your confidential information is safe with us.